YashB63/GFG-Daily-Questions/README.md

     the driver code will print all the elements of the modified array from index 0 to X-1 as output of your code.

+Day 16:

+  Q1: Rightmost different bit:

+    Given two numbers M and N.
+    The task is to find the position of the rightmost different bit in the binary representation of numbers.
+    If both M and N are the same then return -1 in this case.

+  Q2: Union of two sorted arrays:

+    Union of two arrays can be defined as the common and distinct elements in the two arrays.
+    Given two sorted arrays of size n and m respectively, find their union.

+  Q3: Alternative positive and negative numbers:

+    Given an unsorted array Arr of N positive and negative numbers.
+    Your task is to create an array of alternate positive and negative numbers without changing the relative order of positive and negative numbers.

+    Note: Array should start with a positive number and 0 (zero) should be considered a
+    positive element.